TonyHoyle/sdrplay/README.md

   AGC is not currently supported, due to lack of documentation.

 ## BUGS
-  The only way to change frequency seems to be to reinit the entire SDRPlay - setRf doesn't work.. this makes tuning slow.

   Every now and then the SDRPlay goes loopy in SDR#.
 Disconnect and reconnect to fix this.. no idea why this happens.